xOnixxx/HomeWorks/UserGuide.md

 # What is Render#

-Render# is photorealistic renderer built using C#.
-Its supports refractive and reflective surfaces, anti-aliasing.
+Render# is a photorealistic renderer built using C#.
+It supports refractive ,reflective surfaces and anti-aliasing.

 ## Features
 - Json compatible
-- Supports solid hierachical scheme
+- Supports solid hierarchical scheme
 - HDR output

 ## Usage
 The program reads from 3 main config/json files.
-These are requiered for the run of the program.
+These are required for the program to run.
 ### SolidsConfig:
-* The scenes objects as well as their materials, represented in tree structure.
+* The scene's objects as well as their materials, represented in a tree structure.
-* Each node has to contain:
+* Each node must contain:
   + Transformation matrix
   + Types of solids on the node
 * There are currently 6 supported transformations:
-  + Translate (x,y,z)
+  + Translate (x, y, z)
   + Rotate x/y/z (in degrees x/y/z)
-  + Resize (x,y,z)
+  + Resize (x, y, z)
   + Shear (xy, xz, yz, yx, zx, zy)
 * There are currently 5 supported solids (3 primitive, 2 complex)
   + Primitive: Triangle3D, Sphere3D, Plane3D